-Student Life Services serves as a supporting resource to students who may need assistance in locating counseling services for themselves and their families on such issues as personal development, spiritual concerns, relational adjustments, and marital concerns.
-Students Life Students acts as a crisis intervention and referral source.
+The Student Care office is able to serve as a supporting resource to students who may need assistance in locating counseling services for themselves and their families on such issues as development, spiritual concerns, adjustments, and marital concerns.
+The Students Care office acts as primarily as referral source and emotional support.
 Since mental health coverage is often provided with health insurance, students are encouraged to obtain adequate protection in selecting an insurance policy.
-Individuals who demonstrate financial need beyond insurance coverage may be eligible to receive a subsidy from the Seminary for necessary counseling through the Student Life Services office.
-Students who desire help in issues not requiring the credentials of a trained counselor are encouraged to talk to the Pastoral Counselor, their faculty advisor, the Dean of Students, or their pastor.
+Individuals who demonstrate financial need beyond insurance coverage may be eligible to receive a subsidy from the Seminary for necessary counseling through the Dean's office.
+Students who desire help in issues not requiring the credentials of a trained counselor are encouraged to talk to the seminary staff, their faculty advisor, the Dean, or their pastor.